hazelcast/hazelcast-reference-manual/src/ClusterLoginModule.md

 ### Enterprise Integration

-Using the above API, it should be possible to implement a `LoginModule` that performs authentication against the Security System of your choice, possibly an LDAP store like [Apache Directory](https://directory.apache.org/) or some other corporate standard you have.
+Using the above API, it should be possible to implement a `LoginModule` that performs authentication against the Security System of your choice, possibly an LDAP store like <a href="https://directory.apache.org/" target="_blank">Apache Directory</a> or some other corporate standard you have.
 For example, you may wish to have your clients send an identification token in the `Credentials` object.
 This token can then be sent to your back-end security system via the `LoginModule` that runs on the cluster side.

 Additionally, the same system may authenticate the user and also then return the roles that are attributed to the user.
 These roles can then be used for data structure authorization.

 ***RELATED INFORMATION***

-*Please refer to [JAAS Reference Guide](http://docs.oracle.com/javase/7/docs/technotes/guides/security/jaas/JAASRefGuide.html) for further information.*
+*Please refer to <a href="http://docs.oracle.com/javase/7/docs/technotes/guides/security/jaas/JAASRefGuide.html" target="_blank">JAAS Reference Guide</a> for further information.*